 Orthognathic Surgery – Jaw and Facial Surgery

 Orthognathic surgery is the correction of a wide range of minor and major facial and jaw irregularities, and benefits include an improved ability to chew, speak and breathe.
 In many cases an enhanced appearance can also result.
 Your orthognathic team consists of an orthodontist (a dentist who specialized in straightening teeth) and a surgeon specially trained in jaw surgery.
-First, your orthodontist uses braces to move your teeth into correct position for the bite you’ll have after surgery.
+First, your orthodontist uses braces to move your teeth into the correct position for the bite you’ll have after surgery.
 Then your surgeon reshapes your jaw and perhaps other facial bones to give you a better bite and a more pleasing appearance.

 Who Needs Orthognathic Surgery?